Russia denies state-sponsored doping ahead of new key report

 Afterwards Smirnov told reporters: “If one person is a criminal, it does not mean the whole country is a criminal.
 We know this system did not exist.”

-WADA recommended that the entire Russian team be excluded from the Rio Olympics in August after accusing Russia of a systemic state-sponsored doping program in its independent report by Richard McLaren, published just before the Games.
+WADA recommended that the entire Russian team be excluded from the Rio Olympics in August after accusing the country of a systemic state-sponsored doping program in its independent report by Richard McLaren, published just before the Games.

-Although Russian track and field athletes were banned from Rio, the IOC rejected the proposal of a blanket ban and instead let international sports federations decide which athletes should be eligible to compete.
+Although Russian track and field athletes as well as weightlifters were banned from Rio, the IOC rejected the proposal of a blanket ban and instead let international sports federations decide which athletes should be eligible to compete.

 WADA Director General Olivier Niggli told the meeting that a second report from Canadian lawyer McLaren was set to be published on Dec 9.
 It is expected to provide more detail on the alleged Russian cheating and focus more on winter sports.